 5. Crawling helps with balance.

-It takes some skill to balance on all fours, and this is an important building block for walking.
+It takes some skill to balance on all fours, which is an important building block for walking.

 6. Crawling improves your baby’s spatial skills.

 Crawling requires some pretty sophisticated navigating over toys, under chairs, around table legs, and through mommy’s legs.
 This understanding helps your baby learn about his world, his body awareness and begins to lay the groundwork for higher-level critical thinking.

 7. Crawling builds self-confidence.

 It can be scary to venture off away from mommy and daddy for the first time, but taking these risks will help your baby discover his potential and limitations while he explores his world on his own.

 Crawling doesn’t just happen overnight.
 It is a long process of scooting, creeping, rolling, then eventually pulling those little knees underneath their body to propel themselves forward.
 Encourage crawling!
 Get down on the floor with your baby and place toys just out of reach.
 Some babies will pull themselves to standing and try to go straight to walking, skipping the crawling milestone altogether, but encourage her to get back to all fours.
 Once your baby masters walking, she will have little time for crawling, and all of these great benefits will be missed.